-3. My father's name was .
-He was formerly a miner.
-He suffered an accident where he lost an eye.
+3. My father's name was and the set of the stopped working because of the accident or accident where he lost an eye.
 I don't know when that happened, but it was when I was small.
 I don't know whether he stopped working because of the accident or whether it was because his pit was shut down.
 I don't remember him working after that.
 He has now passed away.
-My mother's name was .
+My mother's name was and the stopped.
 She didn't work.
 She has now passed away.
 I was born in Bangour General Hospital near Broxburn in West Lothian.
 I have two older brothers and one younger sister.
 My oldest brother is about five years older than me, my older brother is about two years older than me, and my sister is about a year younger than me.
-We all lived together in a house at , Harthill, West Lothian.
+We all lived together in a house at and the stopped.